LINBIT/linstor-ansible/README.md

 lb_clu_id: "4321"
 ```

-The `drbd_backing_disk` should be set to the unused block device that the
+The `drbd_backing_disk` variable should be set to an unused block device that the
 LINSTOR satellite nodes will use if the nodes are also a part of the
 `storage-pool` node group.
-Also, the `drbd_replication_network` is the network
+If you do not have an unused block device to specify, a file-thin storage-pool will be used alternatively.
+The `drbd_replication_network` is the network
-interface that be used by LINSTOR and DRBD.
+interface that will be used by LINSTOR and DRBD.
 It is strongly recommended that the
 `drbd_replication_network` be separate from the management network in production
-systems, but it's not a hard requirement.
+systems to limit network traffic congestion, but it's not a hard requirement.

 When ready, run the `site.yaml` playbook: